erodrigufer/CS_Resources/README.md

 ## Software engineering
 ### Design patterns
 * [Why is Global State so Evil?] (https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil): A discussion with in-depth argumentation against writing code/functions that depend on _global state_.

+## Design
+### UI
+* [Why Japanese web design is so... different](https://randomwire.com/why-japanese-web-design-is-so-different/): An explanation about the cultural differences and the socio-technological context that makes some big Japanese web sites feel so different, like if they stayed behind within the web design paradigms of the 90s.